Hannah Cullwick: Early life and immediate family

 Cullwick was born on 26 May 1833 and raised in Shifnal, Shropshire, England.
 Her father was Charles Fox Cullwick (1803–1847), a Master Saddler of Shifnal and a Burgess of Bridgnorth.
 The family had been Master Saddlers in Shropshire since one of Charles's great-great-grandfathers, Richard Cullwick (1648–c1720), of Newport, set up his saddlery business, about 1670.
 Hannah's mother was Martha Owen (1800–1847), a Lady's Maid to the aristocratic Mrs Eyton.
 Cullwick had more than a dozen uncles and aunts, and more than fifty first cousins.
 All were literate, and most were in business as farmers, publicans, and saddlers.

 Hannah's father, Charles, appears to have suffered business losses; the family was subsequently very poor.
 There were five children: Hannah, James (1830–1915), Dick (1836–1887), Ellen (1839–1915), and Polly (1844–1924).
 James was a master wheelwright and later owned houses.
 Dick was a master saddler and became a harness maker in London.
 Ellen married William Cook, the Registrar for Poplar in London.
 Polly owned a large haberdashery store in the Ipswich Buttermarket.

 The five children received a rudimentary schooling; Hannah was sent to the Bluecoat Charity school in Shifnal, and had to contribute financially to the family from the age of eight—first in the home of a solicitor's wife, Mrs Andrew Phillips, a friend and neighbor of the Cullwicks, and then in the Red Lion Inn before becoming the sole nursemaid to the large family of the Reverend Robert Eyton at Ryton Rectory.

 When Cullwick was fourteen, both of her parents died suddenly.
 Her mother died of an infection, at the age of 47, and Hannah's employer, Rev Robert Eyton, refused to let her travel to visit her family, fearing that the fever would spread to Ryton, the nearby village.
 Hannah's father died two weeks later, at the age of 44, leaving the five children (ages 3-16) as orphans.
 The three youngest children needed to be housed: Dick was placed in a saddlery apprenticeship in Horsley Fields, Wolverhampton, with his uncle, William Cullwick (1781–1853); Ellen lived with Aunt Small (née Sarah Owen) on her large farm, in Albrighton near Shrewsbury; and Polly went to live with her spinster aunt Elizabeth Cullwick (1789–1866), in Haughton, Shifnal.

 When Hannah was seventeen, she worked as under-housemaid for Lady Boughey at Aqualate Hall, Forton, Staffordshire.
 She was dismissed after eight months because her mistress saw her (as she later recorded) "playing as we was cleaning our kettles."

 Cullwick then worked for Lady Louisa Cotes (1814–1887), wife of John Cotes (1799–1874), of Woodcote Hall, Sheriffhales.
 During the London seasons of 1852, 1853 and 1854, Lady Cotes took Cullwick as her kitchen maid to London.
+She worked as a lower servant at both rural manorial estates and urban dwellings of elites.
+Other specific occupations included working as a pot girl in an inn, a nursery maid, and a kitchen maid.